forms

 Core of Knowledge (COK)

-Core of Knowledge refers to continuing education and/or training that are recognized by Maryland Accreditation and the Maryland Child Care Credential Program.
+Core of Knowledge refers to continuing education and/or training that are recognized by Maryland Accreditation.
 COK hours are beyond the training hours required by the Office of Child Care.
 COK hours are identified and broken out by the following content areas on training certificates:

 • CD – Child Development